-The pursuit of finding the ‘right’ diet and to eat ‘healthy’ can become unhealthy if it becomes an obsession and takes the joy out of eating, and life.
+A pursuit of finding the ‘right’ diet and to eat ‘healthy’ can become unhealthy if it becomes an obsession and takes the joy out of eating and life.

 Diets and health claims for supplements or alternative therapies frequently prey on our fear of illness and death.

-However, an issue may arise when the motivator to adopt diets and healthful behaviours originate from fear.
+However, an issue may arise when the motivator to adopt diets and healthful behaviours originates from fear.

 In a state of fear, we can become vested in finding the ‘right’ ways to eat and live to ensure our longevity and quality of life.

 How is this a problem, you ask?

 In a state of fear, we can place immense credence and expectation on our eating and lifestyle behaviours, possibly becoming dogmatic in our approach and eroding the very health benefits we aspire to attain.
 This is becoming increasingly rampant with health bloggers, social media sensations, online diet programs and health gurus.

 Some of the individuals that run these sites appear to have a very fearful relationship with food.
 Some of their lifestyle behaviours play out as attempting to control their health through certain actions that they now recommend.

 Their messages are appealing to those that desire control over their body and wish to prevent the further demise of their health.
 However, they can cause harm.

 Orthorexia is an obsessive preoccupation with eating healthy.